urbangrammarai/urbangrammarai.github.io/src/blog/post16_webmap.md

 	- Conditional formatting based on the zoom level
 	- Legend and details

-By the end of this tutorial, you will be able to take your vector data and turn them into a fully-fledged vector map hosted on GitHub with no cost involved.
+By the end of this tutorial, you will be able to take your vector data and turn them into a fully-fledged vector map hosted on GitHub with no cost involved, for everyone to enjoy.

 ## Vector tiles